kitesi/music/README.md

 ### Spotify Integration

+**NOTE**: this is now sort of deprecated because Spotify API added a requirement that for Dev Mode apps, the owner must have premium.
+Still usable if you have premium, but overall less useful.

 You can also sync Spotify playlists and albums with local tags.
 To get started first create a Spotify developer account and make an application.
 Then create a file ".music-spotify-credentials" in your cache directory.